 The application process is very selective to ensure new analysts can be trusted to meet the fund’s high expectations.
 Interested students will follow the three-step process below:

-1) Attend Information Session
+1) Attend the Information Session

 Risk Team Application

-3) Interview with Portfolio Managers
+3) Interviews with the Portfolio Managers